Trump rallies support for Republican in North Carolina special election, with eye on 2020

 Trump picked up on the theme, one of his favorites against Democrats running in 2020.

 “To stop the far left, you must vote in tomorrow’s special election,” Trump told the cheering crowd.
-“Tomorrow is your change to send a message to the America-hating left.”
+“Tomorrow is your chance to send a message to the America-hating left.”

 Bishop’s campaign says the most important issues are taxes, the economy and immigration, while McCready has focused his race on healthcare, education and the pay of North Carolina teachers.